David Immerglück: Monks of Doom and Camper Van Beethoven

 The Monks of Doom were a side project formed by members of the popular progressive Bay area indie rock band Camper Van Beethoven.
 Formed in 1986, the Monks of Doom "somehow fused post-punk sensibilities with prog rock decadence and folk tradition elegance".
 Original guitarist Chris Molla left the group shortly after the band formed and was replaced by Immerglück, who contributed guitar, pedal steel, vocals, mandolin and keyboards.
 One Allmusic critic compared their work to "pop experimentalists Frank Zappa and Syd Barrett".

 Bassist Victor Krummenacher noted, "We were interested in doing slightly more outside music that had heavier and more progressive tendencies.
 It was an outside expansion, a chance to go wherever our imagination took us."
 Immerglück described the sonic chemistry between that of himself and Lisher, the band's two guitarists, as music "that seemed to juxtapose the chaotic and the beautiful, the raw bluster and the ornate".

 Immerglück joined Camper Van Beethoven as a member for the final tours of their initial run, prior to their breakup in 1990.
 The Monks of Doom intensified their activity after this, ultimately producing five albums to positive acclaim before the members took a long reprieve in 1993.
 Both groups have since reformed - Camper Van Beethoven in 1999 (with Immerglück peripherally involved as a part-time member), and the Monks of Doom in 2003 (with Immerglück involved full-time).

-John Hiatt (& The Nashville Queens)
+John Hiatt (and The Nashville Queens)

 In late '94/early '95, on drummer Michael Urbano's recommendation, Immerglück was brought in to record seminal American songwriter John Hiatt's album Walk On.
 He became a permanent fixture in Hiatt's band, touring extensively, and went on to record two more albums (1997's Little Head and 2000's Grammy nominated Crossing Muddy Waters) as well as new tracks for a compilation (1998's Best of John Hiatt).
 His tenure with Hiatt ended in 1999, when he became a full-time member of Counting Crows.